Blogger, Wife, Mother, Author, and Founder at Beyond Your Blog; helping bloggers get published on sites beyond their personal blogs.

 ANY ADVICE FOR AMBITIOUS DIGITAL PUBLISHING AND MEDIA PROFESSIONALS JUST STARTING OUT?

 Yes!
 I know a lot of people who struggle simply because they want the perfect plan and timing in order to get started.
 Don’t wait.
-Jump in and do something even if it is small and don’t wait for the perfect time because it will never come.
+Jump in and do something even if it is small and doesn’t wait for the perfect time because it will never come.
 You can always tweak and change things, but creating them (whether a website, service offerings products etc.) is the hardest part for a lot of us.